 1. Vitamin D

 Vitamin D is the most important vitamin for bodybuilders when it comes to muscle growth and recovery.
-Obtaining Vitamin D is unique in that the body or specially your skin needs exposure to direct sunlight in order to start its production.
+Obtaining Vitamin D is unique in that the body or especially your skin needs exposure to direct sunlight to start its production.

-Another important function of Vitamin D is to keep diseases away, and we know that a lot of people who don't get enough sunlight exposure are deficient, but how can it support muscle growth and recovery?
+Another important function of Vitamin D is to keep diseases away.
+We know that many people who don't get enough sunlight exposure are deficient, but how can it support muscle growth and recovery?

 Well, vitamin D is the most important of all vitamins when it comes to testosterone production.
 Some research studies even show that vitamin D supplementation can significantly increase explosive power in adults, together with a strength-training program, in comparison to placebo subjects.

 Vitamin D even plays a key role in protein synthesis, which is partly due to its impact on testosterone production.
 In fact, a study conducted on men with low testosterone found that supplementation with vitamin D led to a 20% increase in free testosterone.